Gain qualifications to help in your current career or develop new career pathways.

-Humanitarian and Community Studies
+Humanitarian and Development

 Enables students to understand, critically analyse and apply concepts of human service delivery in the field of humanitarian aid, social and especially community engagement.
 The degree provides students with essential knowledge and skills required to work with individuals, groups and communities in remote Australia and developing countries.

 Interdisciplinary course units provide students with introductory as well as in-depth knowledge of cultural studies, psychology, social work, sociology, human behaviour, ethics, Indigenous knowledge, community dynamics, and project management.
 Two field placements in the second and third year are an essential part of this degree, allowing students to gain essential, first-hand, practical experiences in the field of humanitarian assistance and community development.
 Professional practice placements are available in Australia and overseas (Asia Pacific).